nearmap/dogstatsd-csharp-client/README.md

 # Nearmap #

-Fork of DogStatsD for C#, in order to solve an assembly clash with the original StatsdClient for C# (i.e. for regular statsd).
+Fork of DogStatsD for C#, in order to solve assembly and namespace clashes with the original StatsdClient for C# (i.e. for regular statsd).
 This allows a C# project to reference both the DogStatsD and StatsdClient assemblies side-by-side.

 ## Changes
 The assembly name and root namespace has been changed to `DogStatsdClient`.